AnthonyCxx/Notes-and-Writeups/C++/Advanced/Forwarding.md

 the datatype of the reference must be deduced (like in templated functions (`T&&`) or `auto&& var`).
 This is because whether the reference becomes an _lvalue_ or _rvalue_ reference depends on the type the function/variable is initialized with.
 Notice how I explicitly said 'datatype' and 'type', not treating them as interchangable, because they're not (passing `int` to a parameter `T&&` is different from passing `const int`); This is because of the rulesets for type deductions, which are explained in the video linked above.
+If the result of the deduction is a reference to a reference (which is illegal), then [reference collapsing](https://www.ibm.com/docs/en/xl-c-and-cpp-aix/13.1.2?topic=operators-reference-collapsing-c11) will occur.

 ## Forwarding